ujjwalvivek/portfolio/public/posts/log_0000_boot_sequence.md

 old screenshot. still haunts me. this was the state of this website for a little over two summer. it took me two summers to become someone who could finish it.

 :::warning
-**⚠️ This site is still booting**: Things will glitch.
+This site is still booting

+Things will glitch.
 Some commands won't work.
 That's part of the ritual.
 :::

 ---